khaoula1972/alx-low_level_programming/README.md

 The source code for the `printf` project can be found in [Ella4040's repository](https://github.com/Ella4040/printf).
 It includes various files, such as the main `printf` function, formatting specifiers, and helper functions.

 Feel free to check out the `printf` project and explore the codebase.
 Contributions and suggestions are always welcome!

+### simple shell
+The `Simple shell` project  is a custom command-line interface program implemented in the C programming language.
+This collaborative effort involved both myself and [Aziz](https://github.com/aziz-gw).
+The implementation provides basic shell functionality, allowing users to input commands that are then interpreted and executed by interacting with the operating system.

+The source code for the simple shell project can be accessed in [my repository](https://github.com/khaoula1972/simple_shell).
+It includes essential components, such as the main shell loop, command parsing, and execution mechanisms.

 ## Contributing